-- USA Waste was fined \$65,000 by OSHA because its cash safety incentive program was tied to a group of employees working a number of days injury-free. - A former employee who was denied a cash bonus based on safety scores at his store sued Ralph's Grocery store.
-Ralph's was found to be in violation of state law, and the jury decided in favor of the employee with a hefty settlement.
+- USA Waste was fined \$65,000 by OSHA because its cash safety incentive program tied to a group of employees working a number of days injury free. - Ralph's Grocery store was sued by a former employee who was denied a cash bonus based on safety scores at his store.
+Ralph's was found to be in violation of state law and the jury decided in favor of the employee with a hefty settlement.